-Our gross profit improved significantly to a gross profit of \$38.5 million for the three months ended March 31, 2014 from a gross profit of \$0.8 million for the same period in 2013.
-Our gross margin also increased significantly to 15.1% for the three months ended March 31, 2014 from 0.3% for the same period in 2013.
-Our gross profit and gross margin increased primarily due to significantly improved crush and commodity margins realized at the Pacific Ethanol Plants, predominantly related to lower corn costs and tighter ethanol supply relative to demand as well as higher ethanol prices in the Western United States due to rail logistics challenges and weather conditions which constrained the flow of ethanol and co-products from the Midwest to the markets in which we operate.
+Our gross profit improved significantly to \$33.6 million for the three months ended June 30, 2014 from \$7.0 million for the same period in 2013.
+Our gross margin also improved significantly to 10.5% for the three months ended June 30, 2014 from \$7.8 million for the same period in 2013.
+Our gross profit improved to \$72.1 million for the six months ended June 30, 2014 from \$7.8 million for the same period in 2013.
+Our gross margin improved to 12.5% for the six months ended June 30, 2014 from \$7.8 million for the same period in 2013.
+Our gross margin improved to 12.5% for the six months ended June 30, 2014 from 1.7% for the same period in 2013.
+Our gross profit and gross margins increased for these periods primarily due to significantly improved crush and commodity margins and higher production yields realized at the Pacific Ethanol Plants, predominantly related to lower corn costs and tighter ethanol supply relative to demand as well as higher ethanol prices in the Western United States due to weather conditions in the first quarter of 2014 and rail logistics challenges which constrained the flow of ethanol and co-products from the Midwest to the markets in which we operate.
 Crush and commodity margins reflect ethanol and co-product sales prices relative to ethanol production inputs such as corn and natural gas.
+Our ongoing plant efficiency and yield improvement initiatives also positively impacted our margins.